 However, CBD doesn’t cause the high feeling usually associated with marijuana because it does not contain the THC cannabinoid.

 CBD is also a cannabis compound that has significant medical benefits; the fact that CBD- is non-psychoactive or less psychoactive than THC-dominant strains makes it an appealing option for many treating people with chronic pains.

-To qualify as medical cannabis that can be used in curing chronic pains, the cannabis in which CBD is extracted from must be cultivated under excellent supervision without the influence of toxic fertilizers and pesticides.
+To qualify as medical cannabis that can be used in curing chronic pains, the cannabis from which CBD is extracted must be cultivated under excellent supervision without the influence of toxic fertilizers and pesticides.

 In addition, authentic CBD that can be used for curing chronic pains must contain a relatively high level of supplements which are: